Selection of the Most Probable Best: Empirical Analysis

+To evaluate the performances of the proposed algorithms, $y_i(\theta_b)$ for all $1\leq i\leq 7$ and $1\leq b\leq 20$ are estimated via Monte Carlo simulation and presented in Table~\ref{tab:mean_ft}.
+Table~\ref{tab:criterion_results} shows the preference probabilities of each product computed from the Monte Carlo estimates.
+Clearly, Product~3 is the MPB as it has the largest preference probability.

+We also report two alternative decision criteria in Table~\ref{tab:criterion_results}.
+One is to average the estimated market shares over $\theta$; Product 7 turns out to be the best in this case.
+However, this criterion is difficult to interpret because the overall market size (purchasing population) changes in $\theta$.
+The variability of market size over $\theta$ is detailed in Table EC.4.
+Interestingly, Product 7's preference probability is only a half of Product 3's.
+The other decision criterion is the expected sales revenue, which is maximized when Product 4 is adopted, however, its preference probability is only 0.14 compared to 0.44 of Product 3 implying that it has a high probability of failing to be the market leader.
+When $\theta$ is large, Product 3's pricing is advantageous to the competitors' products.
+These observations show that the MPB formulation approaches the problem from a different perspective and offers valuable business insights.

-Finally, Figure~\ref{fig:market} shows the performances of the six algorithms applied to this example.
-Unlike the synthetic examples in Section~\ref{subsec:synthetic}, the simulation error variances are unknown in this case; thus, Model~\ref{eq:normal_gamma_model} in the Electronic Companion is adopted instead of Model~\eqref{eq:normaL_model}.
-In addition, a batch of $10$ replications is run every time a sampling decision is made.
-From Figure~\ref{fig:market}, observe that Algorithm~2 clearly outperforms the other algorithms in PFS.
-In terms of FNR and $1-$ACC, Algorithms~4 and~3 exhibit best performances, respectively.
-This reaffirms the conclusion in Section~\ref{subsec:synthetic}.
+Figure~\ref{fig:market} shows the performances of the seven algorithms applied to this example.
+Unlike the synthetic examples in Section~\ref{subsec:synthetic}, the simulation error variances are unknown in this case, so Normal-gamma conjugate model~\eqref{eq:normal_gamma_model} in Section~\ref{apdx:unknown_variance} is adopted.
+Moreover, a batch of $5$ replications is run every time a sampling decision is made.
+In addition to Algorithms 1--4, we implement Algorithm~5 introduced in Section~\ref{sec:GP_extension} to examine the KRR's finite-sample performance improvement.
+We adopt the squared exponential kernel, $K(\theta, \theta^\prime) = s_i^2 \exp(-\frac{||\theta - \theta^\prime||_2^2}{2\ell_i})$, where the two hyperparameters, $(s_i, \ell_i)$, and the constant trend $\beta_i$ are calibrated from the initial sample means $\{\mu_{i,n_0}(\theta_b)\}_{1\leq b\leq B}$ via maximum likelihood estimation for each $1\leq i\leq k$.

+From Figure~\ref{fig:market}, observe that Algorithm~5 clearly outperforms the other algorithms in all three performance measures.
+This demonstrates that pooling the replications made at different input parameters via the KRR substantially improves the empirical convergence rates of all three performance measures.
+In particular, the PFS of Algorithm~5 decays dramatically faster compared to other algorithms.